AbeGeta/Taking-Tricks-Node-Sockets/README.md

-# Taking-Tricks
+# Taking Tricks

 This is an assignment from Web Programming III on Node.js and web sockets.
 It is a game of Taking Tricks and a chat room.
+You can open multiple tabs to simulate multiple users and use the chat room as well as play the game together.
 The learning objectives are to create a working server in Node using web sockets, complete a chat function between multiple people and complete a game for multiple players.

 Rules of the game: